 Check fluid only with engine OFF and boat floating level, or level on trailer.
 The transmission dipstick is located on the top of the transmission.
-Dipsticks may be marked "ADD" and "FULL" or "H" and "L" (high and low); maintain fluid level between the two marks.
+Dipsticks may be marked "FULL" or "H" (high) and "ADD" or "L" (low); maintain fluid level between the two marks.

 Check level immediately after turning engine off.
 Transmission fluid may be hot.
 Be careful not to burn yourself.

-MODEL CAPACITY FLUID TYPE 450D 1.7 qt (1.6L) Pennzoil Dexron II, III or MERCON 450A 2.12 qt (2L) Pennzoil Dexron II, III or MERCON 630A 4.2 qt (4L) Pennzoil Dexron II, III or MERCON 630V 4.2 qt (4L) Pennzoil Dexron II, III or MERCON RV-26D-71V 0.5 qt (0.5L) Pennzoil SAE 30 Motor Oil 450D 450A 630A 630V 450D 1.7 qt (1.6L) 450A 2.12 qt (2L) 630A 4.2 qt (4L) 630V 4.2 qt (4L)
+TRANSMISSION MODEL CAPACITY FLUID TYPE ZF Hurth In-Line 450D 1.7 qt (1.6L) Pennzoil Dexron II, III or MERCON ZF Hurth In-Line 450A 2.12 qt (2L) Pennzoil Dexron II, III or MERCON ZF Hurth In-Line 630A 4.2 qt (4L) Pennzoil Dexron II, III or MERCON ZF Hurth V-Drive 630V 4.2 qt (4L) Pennzoil Dexron II, III or MERCON Walters V-Drive RV-26D-71V 0.5 qt (0.5L) Pennzoil SAE 30 Motor Oil

-Do not overfill the transmission.
+Caution Do not overfill the transmission.
 Overfilling can damage the transmission.
 Damage to your transmission due to too much or too little fluid is not covered by your warranty.